 The certificate is revoked upon successful verification of the revocation request by the registration officer, in line with the provisions of 3.4.
-If there are premises for revoking the certificate but the registration officer is unable to explain all doubts regarding the revoking of the certificate within one hour from receiving a complete application, the certificate is suspended.

 The information about certificate revocation is published on the CRL within 24 hours after the receipt of the request (see 4.9.7 and 7.2).

 EuroCert submits the confirmation of the certificate revoking or the refusal decision indicating the reasons of the refusal, to the certificate subscriber and to the party applying for revoking the certificate by e-mail.